Saddam Beach

 Saddam Beach is a fishing village in the Malappuram district of the Indian state of Kerala.
 The village is made up of a two kilometre (1¼ mi) coastal belt between Puthenkadapuram and Kettungal in Parappanangadi.
-The village is named after former Iraqi president Saddam Hussein, in an act of solidarity during the 1991 Gulf War.
+The village is named after former Iraqi president Saddam Hussein, in an act of solidarity after the 1991 Gulf War.
 The beach name was suggested by Indian maids working in the gulf, especially Kuwait.

 Etymology

 The village used to be called Tipu Sultan Beach after the Mysore king Tippu Sultan who took an aggressive stance against the British colonial forces during the late 18th century.
 Since the Gulf War of 1991, the villagers have decided to rename the village to its present name, expressing solidarity with Iraqi leader Saddam Hussein.
 The villagers, mostly Muslim, claim to be inspired by "Saddam and his fight against policies of the United States.

 History

 The coastal hamlet that is now Saddam Beach shot into prominence when it was renamed after the Iraqi leader.
 The villagers of the region have since been particularly vocal about their admiration of Saddam and his 'anti-imperialist' stance.
 The United States-led invasion of Iraq was received with much condemnation.
-In 2003, expressing anguish over the renaming of "Saddam International Airport" to "Baghdad International Airport", some Saddam fans raised a large signpost on the beach with the message "Welcome to Saddam Beach".
+In 2003, expressing anguish over the renaming of "Saddam International Airport" to "Baghdad International Airport", Saddam supporters raised a large signpost on the beach with the message "Welcome to Saddam Beach".